Discovery takes full ownership of Eurosport from TF1 Group

 Discovery last month agreed to pay 1.3 billion euros to screen the Olympic Games from 2018 to 2024 across Europe through Eurosport, beating out national public broadcasters that have traditionally shown the event.

-Since May 2014, Discovery and Eurosport have broadcast events such as UEFA Champions League football, the Europa League and Major League Soccer.
+Since May 2014, Discovery and Eurosport have broadcast events such as UEFA Champions League soccer, the Europa League and Major League Soccer.

 The latest deal also includes a provision for TF1 to buy back Discovery's 20 percent interest in TV Breizh, Histoire, and Ushuaïa TV for 15 million euros.